 My current research interests lies on how to attract students into CS and motivate in CS with gameful approaches

-My current research interests are how students use plan-composition strategies to not only create code, but also extend and trace solutions with different levels of complexity in neo-piagetian stages.
+My current research interests are related to the cognitive complexity of computer programs.
+For example, how students use plan-composition strategies to not only create code, but also extend and trace solutions with different levels of complexity and how these strategies impact the complexity of the code.